Why Debris Field Ratings Matter on Spore Trap Reports

 Why debris field rating matters on a spore trap report

-The more debris there is on the sample, the harder it can be to clearly observe and count fungal structures under the microscope.
+The more debris there is on the sample, the harder it can be to clearly observe and count fungal structures under the microscope, and the more likely it is for spores to pass through a cassette without being collected.

-That matters because a debris-heavy sample may introduce negative bias.
+That matters because a debris-heavy sample introduces negative bias.
 In practical terms, that means some spores may be present but not fully visible because they are obscured by non-fungal material.
-As debris increases, the uncertainty around the reported count can also increase.
+Even worse, spores may not have been collected by the sample at all due to bouncing off of the already-collected debris.
+As debris increases, the uncertainty around the reported count also increases.

 Where to find the debris field rating on a report

-The exact placement may vary depending on the report format, but the debris field rating is typically listed directly on the spore trap report.
+The exact placement varies depending on the report format, but the debris field rating is listed directly on all Moldlab spore trap reports as the Non-Microbial Debris Field Rating.

 If you use multiple report styles, it is worth knowing where this line appears on each one so you can review it quickly before interpreting low counts too confidently.
-Moldlab inspectors can also compare available report layouts on our inspector page.
+Inspectors can also compare available report layouts on our New Inspector Mold page.

 How debris field rating is determined